Test7973/code-extractor/README.md

 ## 🔥 Why Do You Need This?

-In the era of AI-driven development, efficiently analyzing entire codebases is crucial. **Code Extractor** streamlines this process by consolidating selected code into a single, structured text file, making it ideal for AI tools like **GPT, Claude, or Gemini**.
+In the era of AI-driven development, efficiently analyzing entire codebases is crucial. **Code Extractor** streamlines this process by consolidating selected code into a single, structured text file—perfect for AI tools like **GPT, Claude, or Gemini**.

 **Use Cases:**